GENERAL EDUCATION at AUA

 The complete list of the General Education courses identified with cohesive clusters is available here: https://gened.aua.am/how-to-form-gen-ed-cohesive-clusters/

 No. Courses in your major cannot be used to satisfy General Education requirements.
 General Education courses are meant to broaden and expand your knowledge beyond the knowledge you get from your major.
+If you are not sure if a course is in your major, check with your program chair or a General Education advisor.

 Course descriptions including any prerequisites can be found in the AUA Catalog at catalog.aua.am.